 The Ukrainian Aviation Repair Plant at Odessa won a €13.9-million contract to overhaul four MiG-21UMD two-seaters and three MiG-21bisD single-seaters, as well as another five newly purchased single-seaters.
 The latter were previously supposed to go to Yemen, in a deal that never materialized.

 The Ukrainian firm was to bring all 12 aircraft up to “D” standard.
-The first three MiGs would return to Croatia in mid-October 2013.
-But problems with the upgrades slipped this date to December.
-In particular, integrating nav/com equipment from Czech company ?LS proved troublesome.
+The first three MiGs returned to Croatia in mid-October 2013.
+But problems with the upgrades slipped this date to December 2013.
+In particular, integrating nav/com equipment from a Czech company proved troublesome.

 While the initial problems at Odessa were technical, politics then intervened—and threatened even more serious consequences for the fighter deal.
 Following mass demonstrations in Kiev that toppled the pro-Moscow president, Russian forces annexed Ukraine’s Crimean peninsula—and subsequently massed on the country’s eastern border.
 Croatia needed to get its fighters out of Ukraine fast.

-By mid-April, a team of Ukrainian technicians was expected to arrive in Croatia too, in order to reassemble the MiGs and prepare for their final testing and handover.
+By mid-April 2014, a team of Ukrainian technicians was expected to arrive in Croatia in order to reassemble the MiGs and prepare for their final testing and handover.

-A second MiG-21bisD left Ukraine a week later and three jets are now in country.
+A second MiG-21bisD left Ukraine a week later and three jets were now in country.
 The new jets’ NATO-style overall gray air superiority camouflage and revised low-visibility insignia set them apart.

-Another two single-seaters have completed tests in Odessa and are getting ready for delivery.
-Flight tests have also begun for the first of four two-seat MiGs, which Croatia badly needs for training pilots.
-Rapid delivery of the fighters is also in the interest of the Ukrainian side, since no payments are due until after the aircraft are delivered and Croatia accepts them.
+Another two single-seaters soon completed tests in Odessa.
+Flight tests also began for the first of four two-seat MiGs, which Croatia badly needs for training pilots.
+Rapid delivery of the fighters is also in the interest of the Ukrainian side, since no payments were due until after the aircraft were delivered and Croatia accepted them.

-The Czech Republic and Slovakia recently announced that their air forces will begin joint air patrols from next year.
+In the meantime, the Czech Republic and Slovakia announced that their air forces would begin joint air patrols starting in 2015.
 Although the two countries went their separate ways in 1993, they have recently begun to see the advantage of pooling military resources.